Filing Season for Individuals

 GEN-BO-09-G01 – Book an Appointment at SARS – External Guide

-GEN-ELEC-15-G02 – A Step by Step guide to the Auto Merge Function on eFiling – External Guide
+GEN-ELEC-15-G02 – Guide to the Auto Merge Function on eFiling – External Guide

 GEN-ELEC-18-G01 – How to Register for eFiling and Manage Your User Profile – External Guide